rvalavi/blockCV/README.md

 [![DOI](https://zenodo.org/badge/116337503.svg)](https://zenodo.org/badge/latestdoi/116337503)
 [![CRAN version](https://www.r-pkg.org/badges/version/blockCV)](https://CRAN.R-project.org/package=blockCV)

+### Spatial and environmental blocking for k-fold cross-validation

 In a nutshell, package **blockCV** provides functions to build train and test data sets using three general strategies: *buffers*, *spatial* and *environmental* blocks.
 It offers several options for how those blocks are constructed and how blocks are allocated to cross-validation folds.
-It includes a function that applies geostatistical techniques to investigate the existing level of spatial autocorrelation in the chosen predictor variables to inform the choice of block and buffer size.
-In addition, visualization tools further aid selection of block size and provide understanding of the spread of species data across generated folds.
+It includes a function that applies geostatistical techniques to investigate the existing level of spatial autocorrelation in the chosen predictor variables to inform the choice of the block and buffer size.
+In addition, visualization tools further aid the selection of block size and provide an understanding of the spread of species data across generated folds.

-### Installation
+## Installation
 To install the package from GitHub use:

 ```r